jainSamkit/Advanced-Lane-Lines/README.md

     return combined
 ```

+Apart from these,I also used morphological operations to get rid of the redundant noise in the images by using erosion followed by the dilation.

 #### Color Channels:
 I used S channel to sepertate out the highly staurated i.e. the ones that have more brightness and not the background to filter out the lane lines.However,the S channel picked up the lane lines but there was extra noise appearing as well especially when shadows of the trees appeared on the roads.L channel represent the amount of light and dark pixels in an image.Since the shadows are dark I filtered out thr L channel pixels with values lower than 80.This mostly removed the shadows from the images.The python code below depicts this: